projectsveltos/sveltos/docs/blogs.md

 {==

-If you like the project, please leave us a [:octicons-star-fill-24:{ .heart }](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
+If you like the project, please [give us a](https://github.com/projectsveltos/sveltos-manager)  [:octicons-star-fill-24:{ .heart }](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
 Your support means a lot to us. **Thank you :pray:.**

 ==}